ajv-validator/ajv/README.md

 ## $data reference

-With `v5` option you can use values from the validated data as the values for the schema keywords.
-See [v5 proposal](https://github.com/json-schema/json-schema/wiki/$data-(v5-proposal)) for more information about how it works.
+With `$data` option you can use values from the validated data as the values for the schema keywords.
+See [proposal](https://github.com/json-schema/json-schema/wiki/$data-(v5-proposal)) for more information about how it works.

 `$data` reference is supported in the keywords: const, enum, format, maximum/minimum, exclusiveMaximum / exclusiveMinimum, maxLength / minLength, maxItems / minItems, maxProperties / minProperties, formatMaximum / formatMinimum, formatExclusiveMaximum / formatExclusiveMinimum, multipleOf, pattern, required, uniqueItems.